4 arrested for allegedly stealing $500,000 of tequila on New Year's Eve

 Breaking News Emails

-Four men were arrested early Monday morning for allegedly stealing more than $500,000 worth of Patron Tequila in Tampa, Florida.
+Four men were arrested early Monday morning and accused of stealing more than $500,000 worth of Patron Tequila in Tampa, Florida.

 Deputies say they found Vidal Estrada, Lemuel Escobar, Humberto Ramirez, and Alberto Obaya taking cases of Patron Tequila from a stolen semi-trailer after a driver found it was missing following a stop for dinner in Tampa, according to the Hillsborough County Sheriff's Office.